 Writing doesn’t have to be this painful.

-Writing is intimidating to a lot of people, particularly those who don’t write for a living or blog on a regular basis.
-The good news is that writing doesn’t have to be agonizing, and almost anybody can hone their writing skills with a little discipline and a willingness to learn.
-In today’s post, I’m going to share 16 ways you can start improving your writing skills right now.
+Writing is intimidating to a lot of people, particularly those who don’t write for a living or on a regular basis.
+The good news is that writing doesn’t have to be agonizing, and almost anybody can improve their writing skills with a little discipline and a willingness to learn.
+Want to become a better writer?
+Here are 16 ways you can start improving your writing skills right now.

 If you want to improve your writing skills, writing on a regular basis will not only diminish your fear of the blank page (or blinking cursor), it will also help you develop a unique style.
 So, even if nobody reads it, keep writing.
 Practice makes perfect.